mihaibujanca/dynamicfusion/README.md

 ============
 Implementation of [Newcombe et al. 2015 DynamicFusion paper](http://grail.cs.washington.edu/projects/dynamicfusion/papers/DynamicFusion.pdf).

-#### This project is still in active development and does not yet reproduce the results of the paper.
+#### This project is still in active development and does not yet reproduce the results of the paper accurately.

 The code is based on this [KinectFusion implemenation](https://github.com/Nerei/kinfu_remake)